 Gina Parvaneh Cody was the first woman awarded a PhD in building engineering at Concordia.
 She has more than 30 years of professional practice as a professional engineer, corporate executive and principal shareholder of an engineering firm.

-In 2018, Cody made an historic $15 million gift to Concordia's Faculty of Engineering and Computer Science.
+In 2018, Gina made an historic $15 million gift to Concordia's Faculty of Engineering and Computer Science.
 In honour of her professional accomplishments and her generosity, the faculty was renamed the Gina Cody School of Engineering and Computer Science.
 It is the first engineering faculty in Canada, and one of the first internationally, named after a woman.

-Cody sits on several private boards and is a member of Concordia's Board of Governors and the chair of the Gina Cody School Advisory Board.
+Gina sits on several private boards and is a member of Concordia's Board of Governors and the chair of the Gina Cody School Advisory Board.
 She is also the co-chair of the Campaign for Concordia, the university’s most ambitious fundraising initiative ever.

 She was awarded the Order of Montreal in 2019, named one of 2020's Top 25 Women of Influence in Canada and appointed a Member of the Order of Canada in December 2020.

-Debbabi is the interim dean of the Gina Cody School of Engineering and Computer Science.
+Mourad Debbabi is the dean of the Gina Cody School of Engineering and Computer Science.
 He currently holds the NSERC/Hydro-Québec Thales Senior Industrial Research Chair in Smart Grid Security and the Honorary Concordia University Research Chair Tier I in Information Systems Security.

 Mourad is also director of Concordia’s Security Research Centre and one of the five co-founding executive directors of the National Cybersecurity Consortium and the new Cyber Security Innovation Network — a new $160-million Canadian cybersecurity innovation network.